ISDuBA/ISDuBA/docs/setup.md

 and stored in `docs/scripts/password.txt`.

-### Import advisories
+### (Optional) Import advisories manually
-Import the previously downloaded advisories into the database via the bulk importer:
+Import the advisories into the database via the bulk importer:

 An example for a local PostgreSQL:
 - `~/downloaded_advisories`: location to download your advisories from, replace with your actual location